 While a good start, the research found that most banks have shied away from activities that require investment of human or financial resources.
 Part of the problem is a lack of association by banks between customer experience initiatives and a tangible ROI.

 The important question is which activities lead to revenue growth.
 By evaluating activities being implemented at growth and non-growth banks, the research found that there were four fundamental customer experience practices that could be directly tied to revenue growth at financial institutions.
-These insights were drawn from a more encompassing PeopleMetrics study 2013 Most Engaging Customer Experiences (MECx) completed earlier this year.
+These insights were drawn from a more encompassing PeopleMetrics study 2013 Most Engaging Customer Experiences (MECx) completed earlier in 2013.

 The practices that were found to be most correlated with financial performance were: